tangentsoft/pidp8i/doc/os8-run.md

     # The two FUTIL patches only get applied to FUTIL V7 which comes with
     # OS/8 V3D to bring it up to V7D.
 MACREL V2 comes with FUTIL V8B, so
     # these patches are skipped by mkos8 using an RE match on the file name
-    # when the user does not pass --disable-os8-macrel to configure.
+    # when the user does not pass --disable os8-macrel to configure.
     patch ../media/os8/patches/FUTIL-31.21.1M-v7B.patch8
     patch ../media/os8/patches/FUTIL-31.21.2M-v7D.patch8
     end default futil_patch